-Revelation 17-18 also explains the gathering of the kings during the sixth plague (17:12-14), as well as the destruction of Babylon during the seventh plague (17:16-17).
-Revelation often have such “flashbacks” and our ability to put these “flashbacks” in their correct historical setting is critical for a correct interpretation of its prophecies.
+Revelation 17-18 also explains the gathering of the kings during the sixth plague (Rev 17:12-14), as well as the destruction of Babylon during the seventh plague (Rev 17:16-17).
+Revelation often has such ‘flashbacks’ and our ability to put these flashbacks in their correct historical setting is critical for a correct interpretation of its prophecies.
 See the article on Revelation 17 for more detail.

-Babylon destroyed continued – Revelation 17-18 is an interlude, and the story in Revelation 16 continues in Revelation 19, where “a great multitude in heaven” (19:1, 6) praises God:
+The destruction of Babylon is continued.
+Revelation 17-18 is an interlude, and the story in Revelation 16 continues in Revelation 19, where “a great multitude in heaven” (Rev 19:1, 6) praises God:

-“For He has judged the great harlot (Babylon) who was corrupting the earth with her immorality, and He has avenged the blood of his bond-servants on her” (19:1-5).
+“For He has judged the great harlot (Babylon) who was corrupting the earth with her immorality, and He has avenged the blood of his bond-servants on her” (Rev 19:1-5).

-In the seventh plague, at the end of Revelation 16, Babylon was given “the cup of the wine of His fierce wrath” (16:19).
-Here, in the beginning of Revelation 19, God is here praised for the destruction of Babylon.
+In the seventh plague, at the end of Revelation 16, Babylon was given “the cup of the wine of His fierce wrath” (Rev 16:19).
+Here, at the beginning of Revelation 19, God is here praised for the destruction of Babylon.
 This confirms that Revelation 19 continues where the seventh plague left off.

-His bride – The plagues commenced with the 144000 “victorious” ones, standing before God’s throne (15:2).
-They are therefore included in “His bride” (19:7), but according to 1 Thessalonians 4:16-17, “the dead in Christ will rise first”.
+The plagues commenced with the 144000 “victorious” ones standing before God’s throne (Rev 15:2).
+They are therefore included in “His bride” (Rev 19:7), but according to 1 Thess 4:16-17, “the dead in Christ will rise first”.
 Only then will all God’s people meet Him (v17), which is the “marriage of the Lamb”.
-“His bride” therefore also includes the resurrected saints.
-A little later in Revelation we will read about them.
+“His bride,” therefore, also includes the resurrected saints.
+A little later in Revelation, we will read about them.
 They are:

-“those who had not worshiped the beast or his image, and had not received the mark on their forehead and on their hand; and they came to life and reigned with Christ for a thousand years” (20:4).
+“those who had not worshiped the beast or his image, and had not received the mark on their forehead and on their hand; and they came to life and reigned with Christ for a thousand years” (Rev 20:4).

-The “dead in Christ” (1 Thess.
-4:16) from all previous generations will rise in “the first resurrection” (20:5).
-They are now immortal; “over these the second death has no power” (20:6); “In the twinkling of an eye, at the last trumpet; for the trumpet will sound, and the dead will be raised imperishable, and we will be changed.
-For this perishable must put on the imperishable, and this mortal must put on immortality” (1 Cor.
-15:52-53).
+The “dead in Christ” (1 Thess 4:16) from all previous generations will rise in “the first resurrection” (Rev 20:5).
+They will be immortal; “over these the second death has no power” (Rev 20:6).
+“In the twinkling of an eye, at the last trumpet; for the trumpet will sound, and the dead will be raised imperishable, and we will be changed.
+For this perishable must put on the imperishable, and this mortal must put on immortality” (1 Cor 15:52-53).

-Ready – This concept of His bride “made herself ready” (19:7) is explained by the next verse:
+This concept of His bride “made herself ready” (Rev 19:7) is explained by the next verse: